rider440/College-Project-/README.md

-A simple Java-based system for managing books in a library.
+These project are working on the 4 group member involve A simple Java-based system for managing books in a library.
 Features included:
    Add Book: Store book details (Like : Book Id, Book Name, Author Name, Category of Book, Price, Published year).​